-Direct LP will ensure that the Hazardous Waste Management Contingency Program - Batteries, Emergency Response Plans, and Fire Safety Plans Procedures outlined in Appendix B, E and F respectively, are reviewed, understood and adhered to by all personnel working in the lead acid battery transfer station.
-In addition, Direct LP will adhere to the procedures outlined in Appendix D: How to properly stack used batteries on pallets" to properly store lead acid batteries.
+Direct LP will ensure that the Hazardous Waste Management Contingency Program - Batteries, Emergency Response Plans, and Fire Safety Plans Procedures outlined in Appendix C, F and G respectively, are reviewed, understood and adhered to by all personnel working in the waste battery transfer station.
+In addition, Direct LP will adhere to the procedures outlined in Appendix D: How to properly stack used batteries on pallets" to properly store waste batteries.

-As the project is not anticipated to cause any effects to the biophysical or socio-economic environments adjacent to the site, no follow-up plans or monitoring plans are required.
+As the project is not anticipated to cause any effects to the biophysical or socio-economic environments adjacent to the Site, no follow-up plans or monitoring plans are required.